JiaYaobo/fenbux/docs/batch_with_vmap.md

 import jax.numpy as jnp
 from jax import vmap

-from fenbux import Normal, logpdf
+from fenbux import logpdf
+from fenbux.univariate import Normal

 dist = Normal(0, jnp.ones((2, 3, 5))) # each batch shape is (2, 3)
 x = jnp.zeros((2, 3, 5))